theherk/commons/README.md

 These are the configuration details and files I use to configure my environment.
 Feel free to peruse if it suits you.

 I use [Antergos](https://antergos.com/); I don't want to hear it.
-I earned my striped on Arch.
+I earned my stripes on Arch.
 For years, I installed the arch way.
-It isn't hard, even when using luks and lvm, but I've been working with computers since the 80's, and frankly I like the simplicity of Antergos installation.
+It isn't hard, even when using `luks` and `lvm`, but I've been working with computers since the 80's, and frankly I like the simplicity of the Antergos installation.

-Beyond that some key features:
+Beyond that, some key features:

 - [Dracula](https://draculatheme.com/) all the things
 - [Spacemacs](http://spacemacs.org/)